FRIDAY, JULY 8, 2022, 8 PM

-The Association for Fine Arts feinkunst e.V. launches the art award “Hannes Malte Mahler – it is art®“ and invites artists to apply.
-The prize will be awarded every four years by an independent jury on February 29.
+In the future, the prize will be offered every four years and the winner will be selected by an independent jury and always announced on February 29.
 The prize will be awarded to an artistic project that is realized with project funds from the prize and then presented in Hanover.
 The prize money consists of €15,000 and a project and production budget of up to €105,000.
-An independent judging panel will select the winner.

 The announcement of the first prize winner took place on the 5th anniversary of Hannes Malte Mahler's death (18.7.2021).
 The planned benefit concert with Igor Levit on July 18, 2021 was postponed to July 8, 2022 due to the current situation.
 Applications could be submitted from April 1 to September 30, 2020.